rapidsai-community/notebooks-contrib/README.md

 ## Intro
 Welcome to the extended notebooks repo!

-The purpose of this collection of notebooks is to help users understand what RAPIDS has to offer, learn how, why, and when including it in data science pipelines makes sense, and help get started using RAPIDS libraries by example.
+The purpose of this collection of notebooks is to help users understand what RAPIDS has to offer, learn why, how, and when including RAPIDS in a data science pipeline makes sense, and contain community contributions of RAPIDS knowledge.

 Many of these notebooks use additional PyData ecosystem packages, and include code for downloading datasets, thus they require network connectivity.
 If running on a system with no network access, please use the [core notebooks repo](https://github.com/rapidsai/notebooks).